jundalisay/spblist/content/en/research/poincare/science/chapter-04b.md

 None of our sensations, if isolated, could have brought us to the concept of space; we are brought to it solely by studying the laws by which those sensations succeed one another.

-We see at first that our impressions are subject to change; but among the changes that we ascertain, we are very soonscience and hypothesis led to make a distinction.
+We see at first that our impressions are subject to change; but among the changes that we ascertain, we are very soon led to make a distinction.
 Sometimes we say that the objects, the causes of these impressions, have changed their state, sometimes that they have changed their position, that they have only been displaced.

 Whether an object changes its state or only its position, this is always translated for us in the same manner, by a modification in an aggregate of impressions.
 How then have we been